 Depending on the nature of the case and if liability is in dispute, a Consulting Engineer may need to be engaged to conduct a liability report in the matter and the Defendant will be asked to instruct solicitors to defendant proceedings etc.

-Time Limit in Fatal Injury Accident Claims legal actions
+Time Limit in Fatal Injury Claims* legal actions

-A fatal injury action must be brought within two years of the date of death or within two years from the date of knowledge of the person for whose benefit the action is brought, whichever is the latest.
+A fatal injury action* must be brought within two years of the date of death.

 Please be advised that the above-mentioned material is intended as an overview and as a broad out-line of the topic discussed.
 It should not be considered as complete and comprehensive legal advice, nor act as an appropriate substitute.